Multi-Grade Deep Learning for Partial Differential Equations with Applications to the Burgers Equation: Applications to the Burgers Equation and Numerical Results

 where $\nu := 0.01/\pi$ and $h(y) := \exp (-\cos \pi y / 2 \pi \nu)$.
 The analytic solution, shown in Figure \ref{fig:1d:exact}, which exhibits a big change at $x=1$ when $t>0.4$, will be used for comparison of the TS-MGDL and the SGL methods.

 We employed the Hammersley sampling method to randomly generate training sample points.
 Along the boundaries, a total of $N_b := 80$ random points were generated.
 Furthermore, $N_0 := 120$ random points were generated based on the initial conditions.
 In the interior region $(0,1] \times (-1, 1)$, there are $ N_f := 10,000$ random points generated.
+The training points are resampled every 5,000 epochs during the training process.
 The test set consists of evenly spaced grid points obtained by dividing the spatiotemporal region $[0,1] \times [-1, 1]$.
 The total number of test points is $100 \times 256$.

 Table \ref{table:1D:Burgers:SGL:structure} presents three different network structures (SGL-1, SGL-2, and SGL-3) of the SGL method for solving the 1D Burgers equation.
 They all consist of 2 input neurons and 1 output neuron.
 Each of the network structures is represented by a list of integers, which indicate the number of neurons in the corresponding layers of the network.